Cozy — enjoying or affording warmth and ease : snug.

 - Invest in the right kind of lighting.
 I like having a dimmer option, but don’t use super bright lightbulbs.
 Use twinkle lights.

 - Make your bedroom a sanctuary.
-Having a comfy bed is a non-negotiable.
-Sheets from Dazed But Amazed, In Bed and Parachute Home are nice.
+Having a comfy bed is non-negotiable.
+Sheets from Dazed But Amazed, In Bed, and Parachute Home are nice.

 - Reading nooks.
 For you and your family.
 Carve out areas to chill and read a book.

 - Take more baths.
-Or showers at night.
+Or showers at night (my favorite).

 - Watch movies that make you feel good.
 My cozy movie list is coming soon.

 - Have blankets everywhere.
 We are blanket hoarders in my family.
-There’s always one nearby for a good snuggle.
+There’s always one nearby just asking for a good snuggle.
 I’m currently coveting a big quilt.

 - Watch cooking shows.
-For some reason, a “Barefoot Contessa” marathon makes me feel warm and fuzzy inside.
+For some reason, a “Barefoot Contessa” or “Nigella Bites” marathon makes me feel warm and fuzzy inside.